 We couldn’t do the work we do without the help of generous people like you.
 Your donations will be supporting our initiative of gathering the supplies needed to paint the mural in order to serve our community as a free space for people to experience public art and art workshops, instead of families needing to venture far and pay for travel and admission costs to experience a museum and art program, especially if the family is experiencing financial struggles.
 The experience of viewing art should be accessible to everybody.
 These pieces will provide a memorable experience of seeing a large local piece created by a local Queens resident that they can visit anytime to seek comfort and inspiration.
-The mural’s total length is 66 feet and it stands at just under 3 feet and is at eye level for small children to pose with which allows them to actively experience the mural from their point of view.
+The mural’s total length is 66 feet and it stands at just under 3 feet and is at eye level for children to pose with which allows them to actively experience the mural from their point of view.
 MacDonald Park is well maintained with continual daily upkeep therefore the murals will also be upkept and in prime condition year-round.

 Sincerely,